 There is no special application process for students with special needs.
-If you have a legally documented disability, our Disability Services Office (DSO), is here to help you with access and appropriate accommodations.
+If you have a legally documented disability, our Office of Accessibility Resources (OAR), is here to help you with access and appropriate accommodations.
 Contact us for more information.

-If the student had a disability in high school DSO requires the 504 plan, IEP and a copy of psychological testing.
+If the student had a disability in high school OAR requires the 504 plan, IEP and a copy of psychological testing.
 Other reports can be from a student’s physician, reports from ACCES-VR, Department of Veterans' Affairs, Worker's Compensation etc. The reports must detail the exact nature of the disability.
-The DSO intake form is available on-line under Student Services on the college website.
+The OAR intake form is available on-line under Student Services on the college website.

 No, Questions regarding books and supplies should be directed to the Onondaga bookstore which is run by Barnes and Noble.
 Telephone number: 315-498-2246 Please note: College textbooks are so expensive some companies are beginning to rent them.

-The DSO is responsible for students taking college credit classes.
+The OAR is responsible for students taking college credit classes.
 College for Living is a separate program under Adult and Continuing Education and is staffed separately.

 The top ten programs at Onondaga are Humanities, Math and Science, Business, Criminal Justice, Human Services, Computer Studies, Nursing, Art, and Electronic Media.